omicronrex/poolrooms/readme.txt

     I Wanna Explore The Pool Rooms
     ==============================
     Version 0.1 - 03 November 2023

   A game by renex for the Second Edition of the I Wanna Tourney

   Tested by LaWatson and my family

 --------------------------------------------------------------------------------

 todo

 - make like 4 more rooms
-- the cube floater should probably bounce on the players head instead of crushing him
-- give the mario block dots if you've seen it before
 - fix piston 3d texture
 - fix brock 3d block texture side orientations
 - fix the splash on restart
 - fix blocks on pistons on restart

 --------------------------------------------------------------------------------